GeneralPoxter/Muffins.jl/README.md

     ```julia
     Muffins.vgap(m, s, α)
     ```
-    This version of the Gap Method does not include buddy-matching (GAPBM), which may be inconclusive for some `(m, s)`.
+    This version of the Gap Method does not implement buddy-matching, which may be inconclusive for some `(m, s)`.

 ### Find Procedure
 To find potential procedures/solutions for dividing `m` muffins among `s` students where `α` is the smallest muffin piece cut: